suarvid/Brod/README.md

 For detailed information, see the [examples](https://github.com/suarvid/kafkaesque/tree/master/examples).

+In order to run the examples, the command `cargo run --package brod --example <file name> <example args>` can be used.
+For example, in order to run the `sync_producer_performance.rs` example, using 6 threads, and compiling with optimizations, the command is `cargo run --release --package brod --example sync_producer_performance 6`.

+Most examples, as well as most integration tests, expect a broker to be running on localhost:9092, with a topic named **test-topic**.

 ### Future Work
 Currently, the library only provides the core functionality required to enable parallel execution of worker functions in a flexible manner, along with a limited amount of utility functions.